mickaelpham/rubyist/notes/01-getting-started.md

 2. Using `require` to get a feature loaded (e.g. `require "scanf"`).
 3. Using `require_relative` to load features by searching relative to the current directory (not included in `$:` constant).

+### The rake task-management utility

+If you have a `Rakefile` located in the current directory, you can do something like this in the command line:

+    $ rake admin:clean_tmp

+`rake` will executes the `clean_tmp` task defined inside the `admin` namespace.